zharuosi/zharuosi.github.io/resume/index.md

 ### Projects

 - Added resistance in waves for monohull and catamaran (Personal Research)

-Added resistance and ship motions of Wigley ship models and Delft-372 catamaran advancing in regular head waves were investigated using the RANS solver naoe-FOAM-SJTU; the relations between added resistance coefficient and wave parameters were studied.
+  - Added resistance and ship motions of Wigley hulls and Delft-372 catamaran advancing in regular head waves were investigated using the RANS solver naoe-FOAM-SJTU; the relation between added resistance coefficient and wave parameters was investigated.

 - Ship resistance of vessels with different hull forms (Group Leader)

-Several conditions were considered (0.06<Fn<0.28); two draft conditions were calculated; the effects of different hull forms on resistance performance were studied, including bulb bow and dead wood; the error of resistance is less than 5%; 3D modeling, mesh generation, numerical computation, post processing, final report were completed.
+  - Several conditions were considered (0.06<Fn<0.28); two draft conditions were calculated; the effects of different hull forms on resistance performance were studied, including bulb bow and dead wood; the error of resistance is less than 5%; 3D modeling, mesh generation, numerical computation, post processing, final report were completed.

 - Resistance and seakeeping performance of research vessels (Cooperative Investigator)

-The influences of special acoustic devices on flow field and resistance performance of research vessels in still water were studied; the motion and stability of the ship with bilge keel in beam sea conditions were simulated.
+  - The influences of special acoustic devices on flow field and resistance performance of research vessels in still water were studied; the motion and stability of the ship with bilge keel in beam sea conditions were simulated.

 - Numerical simulation of the separation of oil and water in a tank (Principle Investigator)

-Considered a portion of petroleum stored under a portion of water in a tank.
+  - Considered a portion of petroleum stored under a portion of water in a tank.
 The separating process of water and petroleum was simulated by OpenFOAM.
 In the next stage, the process of instilling petroleum and draining water was simulated.

 ---

 ### Awards

+### Demo

+- 2D Dam breaking with a rubber gate

 ![FSI](https://raw.githubusercontent.com/zharuosi/zharuosi.github.io/master/resume/db-rubber-multi.gif)